digicatapult/sqnc-process-management/README.md

 # sqnc-process-management

-A Library for managing restricted process flows in `Sequence` (SQNC).
+A Library for managing restricted process flows in the `Sequence` (SQNC) ledger-based system.

 ## Getting started